astrapi69/redundant-file-entries-resolver/README.md

 # Install

-Windows, Linux and Mac users can download and install it from [izpack installer](https://sourceforge.net/projects/findsamefiles/files/latest/download).
+Windows, Linux and Mac users can download and install it with [izpack installer](https://sourceforge.net/projects/findsamefiles/files/latest/download).

 For users that want it build from the source files can clone this git repository.
 It a maven project so you will need maven and a java JDK.